| Study Business FailuresOne of dozens of strategies listed and linked to here:How to Make More Money

 failures around you and use each to improve your own company?

+That's a recipe for bigger profits.
 I once watched a small two-person service business do $102,000

 in sales their first year, yet make almost no profit.
 One of